Abednico Powell

 Abednico Powell (born 28 January 1983) is a Motswana footballer who currently plays for Mogoditshane Fighters.

 Career

 Powell began his professional career in 2006 with ECCO City Green and signed in summer 2007 with Extension Gunners.
-He left in January 2010 to go to the league rival Township Rollers. left Township Rollers and signed with Mogoditshane Fighters.
+He left in January 2010 to go to the league rival Township Rollers.
+He then left Township Rollers and signed with Mogoditshane Fighters.

 International

 Powell has won one cap for the Botswana national football team.